 Under pressure from both the banking industry and government for the rules to be loosened, the Central Bank amended the rules in October 2022 following an in-depth review.

-What are The Central Bank’s mortgage lending rules?
+What are the Central Bank’s mortgage lending rules?

-1. Loan-to-income ratio
+1. Loan-to-income limit

 2. Loan-to-value ratio

 The second major mortgage lending rule relates to the loan-to-value ratio that lenders are required to observe.
 This refers to the percentage of the property’s value that you can borrow and how much of it you must pay for upfront in the form of a deposit.

 First-time buyers and second-time or subsequent buyers are allowed a maximum loan-to-value of 90%, meaning you're required to provide a deposit of at least 10% upfront for any property.